Devops-pro-group/remotly-access-instance-with-users/README.md

 ## # Presentator  :Ibrehima Keita
 # Time : 08/18/2023 11p30 Eastern time.
-## Lab : How multiple users can access a unique instance remotly and share content.
+## Lab : How multiple users can access instance remotly and share content.

 ![users](download.jpg)
 ### The goal for this Lab is to prepare a working area for Devops Teams .